MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-experience.md

 ms.service: msteams
 ms.reviewer: sbhatta
 search.appverid: MET150
-description: Learn about the Microsoft Teams functionality available to guest users. f1.keywords:
+description: This article describes the Microsoft Teams functionality available to guest users and also answers some of the most common FAQs related to it. f1.keywords:
 - NOCSH
 localization_priority: Normal